You want smart political talk without the meltdowns?

 Thank you, Mr. President.

-Um, with the uh how much money is the US going to put into the fund that that is being created today, and how does this provide long-term security for Ukraine?
+How much money is the U.S. going to put into the fund that is being created today?

 And as you know, our country doesn't have much raw earth.

-We have a lot of oil and gas, uh, but we don't have a lot of the raw earth.
+We have a lot of oil and gas, but we don't have a lot of the raw earth.

-And what we do have is protected by the environmentalists, but that could be unprotected, but still it's not very much.
+And what we do have is protected by the environmentalists, but that could be unprotected.

-So we're going to be using that, taking it, using it for all of the things we do, including AI, and including weapons and the military, and it's uh really gonna very much satisfy our needs.
+So we're going to be using that, taking it, using it for all of the things we do, including AI and including weapons and the military.

-We have a lot of oil, and we have a lot of gas, we have a lot, but we don't have raw earth.
+We have a lot of oil, we have a lot of gas, we have a lot, but we don't have raw earth.

-And on long-term security for Ukraine.
+And long-term security for Ukraine.

-I think they're gonna have great luck.
+I think they're going to have great luck.

 Everyone's talking about the other day, all they talked about was security.